ZakiaFarhat/Used-Car-Price-Prediction-ML-Project/README.md

 # Used-Car-Price-Prediction-ML-Project

 This project predicts the **selling price of used cars** in the Indian market using various machine learning models.
-It was developed as part of the **Comviva Summer Elective Course on AI & ML for Data Science ** .
 ---
 ## 📌 Project Overview